getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.17.md

 Grav has built-in multisite support.
 This functionality extends the [basic environment configuration](../environment-config), which lets you define custom environments for your production and development sites.

-A full multisite setup gives you the power to change the way how and from where Grav loads all its files.
+A full multisite setup gives you the power to change how and from where Grav loads all its files.

 ### Requirements for a Grav Multisite Setup